- Tenured Professor of English at Michigan State University (MSU)

 Penn’s identity as a Native American has influenced his many writings and several books which include The Absence of Angels (1994), All My Sins Are Relatives (1996), This Is the World (2000), Killing Time with Strangers (2005), and As We Are Now: Mixblood Essays on Race and Identity (1998), which Penn contributed to and edited.
 His works have been recognized with several honors including the Stephen Crane Prize for Fiction (which he won twice), an American Book Award, and a North American Indian Prose Award.
 MSU also recognized Penn with a Distinguished Faculty Award in 2003.

 Students who take Penn’s courses commonly complain that he uses class time to proselytize his leftist politics, holds conservatives in deep contempt, and is highly intolerant of opposing viewpoints.
 On August 29, 2013, a student in Penn’s “Literatures, Cultures, Identities” course captured one of the professor’s angry tirades on video, the contents of which sparked considerable controversy and caused Michigan State to suspend Penn for the rest of that Fall semester.
-He was reinstated for the Spring semester of 2014.

 Specifically, Penn shouted that “this country still is full of closet racists,” and he accused Republicans of orchestrating “voter suppression” campaigns in states like South Carolina and North Carolina, for the purpose of “getting black people not to vote”—“because black people tend to vote Democratic.”
 “Republicans are not a majority in this country anymore,” Penn gloated.
 “They are a bunch of dead white people.
 Or dying white people.”